startersclan/docker-sourceservers/README.md

 docker run --name csgo-server -it -p 27015:27015/udp sourceservers/csgo:latest 'srcds_linux -game csgo -port 27015 +game_type 0 +game_mode 1 +mapgroup mg_active +map de_dust2'
 ```

 There are many ways to detect when a gameserver needs an update but that is out of the scope of the project.
-Here is an simple [example](https://stackoverflow.com/a/44740429/3891117) for utilizing a `cronjob` for updating a container.
+Here is a simple [example](https://stackoverflow.com/a/44740429/3891117) for utilizing a `cronjob` for updating a container.

 ## Important considerations